ptr1337/arm-img-builder/README.md

 Example:
 mv rpi-3-debian-buster-5.10.1-v8-2020-12-21.img.xz /images/

-This applies to anything created in container.
+This applies to anything created in the container.
 ```